sunodo/sunodo/apps/docs/guide/introduction/what-is-sunodo.md

 # What is Sunodo?

-Sunodo is a [Cartesi](https://cartesi.io) Rollups as a Service platform and a set of tools to improve the development workflow of Cartesi DApps.
+Sunodo is a [Cartesi](https://cartesi.io) Rollups as a Service platform and a set of tools to improve the development workflow of Cartesi applications.

 The main tool is the `sunodo` command line interface (CLI) that can be used to: